jhu-digital-manuscripts/rosademo/README.md

 ## Using

-/iiif

-IIF Presentation API 2 endpoint
+The IIIF 2 endpoint is available at /iiif.

-/data
+Example request for Douce 195 manifest in Roman de la Rose collection: /iiif/rose/Douce195/manifest

-Static resources
+Static resources are available from the /data endpoint.

-/wa?target=uri

-Return Web Annotations targetting the provided resource
+Web Annotations targeting a iiif resource can be retrieved by using /wa instead of /iiif.
+Only canvases with transcriptions are supported at the moment.
+For example /wa/rose/Douce195/1r/canvas and /wa/rose/SeldenSupra57/1r/canvas.